-Kia is not hampered by fuel price hikes and demand shifts towards diminutives in it development of its latest SUV versions.
-Kia introduced the seven-seat Borrego last year, and currently the carmaker has unwrapped official details for its brand new 2010 Sorento SUV which was introduced at the Seoul Motor Show today.
+South Korean auto company Kia Motors is not hampered by fuel price hikes and demand shifts towards diminutives in it development of its latest sports utility vehicle versions.
+Kia introduced the seven-seat Borrego last year, and currently the carmaker has unwrapped official details for its brand new 2010 Kia Sorento SUV, which was introduced at the Seoul Motor Show.

 Kia is keeping in step with other carmakers in its move towards the global market.
 Because of this, the South Korean carmaker says that the Sorento will come with a series of four powerplant options contingent on the region in which the Sorento will be sold.

-Moreover, contingent on the model, the new Sorento comes with a 6, 8, or 10-speraker audio system which is MP3- and iPod-ready, with an integrated or external amplifier and a satellite navigation system with a 6.5 inch monitor.
+Moreover, contingent on the model, the new Kia Sorento comes with a 6, 8, or 10-speraker audio system which is both MP3- and iPod-ready.
+This audio system comes with an integrated or external amplifier and a satellite navigation system with a 6.5 inch monitor.

 The audio system for the new 2010 Kia Sorento comes with a steering wheel-mounted remote control.
 The South Korean carmaker claims, because of the advanced technology it carries, that the Sorento was made to get the highest rating in the Euro NCAP (European New Car Assessment Programme) test, but of course, this is still to be proven.